kamalshkeir/ksbus/Readme.md

 func main() {
 	client,_ := ksbus.NewClient("localhost:9313",false)

-    // if you specify a name 'go' to this subscription like below, you will receive data from any Publish on topic 'topic1' AND any SendTo on 'topic1:go' name, so SendTo allow you to send not for all listeners on the topic, but the unique named one 'topic1:go' client.Subscribe("topic1",func(data map[string]any, unsub *ksbus.ClientSubscription) {
+    // if you specify a name 'go' to this subscription like below, you will receive data from any Publish on topic 'topic1' AND any SendToNamed on 'topic1:go' name, so SendToNamed allow you to send not for all listeners on the topic, but the unique named one 'topic1:go' client.Subscribe("topic1",func(data map[string]any, unsub *ksbus.ClientSubscription) {
 		fmt.Println("client recv",data)
 	},"go")

-    // this will only receive on Publish on topic 'topic2', because no name specified , so you can't send only for this one using SendTo client.Subscribe("topic2",func(data map[string]any, unsub *ksbus.ClientSubscription) {
+    // this will only receive on Publish on topic 'topic2', because no name specified , so you can't send only for this one using SendToNamed client.Subscribe("topic2",func(data map[string]any, unsub *ksbus.ClientSubscription) {
 		fmt.Println("client recv",data)
 	})